en flag +1 214 306 68 37

 Step 2.
 We set up the message flow

 However, splitting was only the starting point of building a microservice-oriented architecture.
 To make our system a success, it was more important and still even more difficult to ensure seamless communication between newly created distributed components.
 Our microservices communicated either via sync HTTP/REST or async AMQP protocols, depending on the need (as appropriate).
-If you need a quick update on the difference of sync and async calls, I recommend checking this explanation - it has been very popular among our customers and blog readers.
+If you need a quick update on the difference of sync and async calls, I recommend checking this explanation - it has been very popular among our clients and blog readers.

 Also, we had to introduce several intermediate components.